 The Biodiversity Credit Exchange enables South Australian landholders to produce biodiversity credits by committing to protect, manage and restore native vegetation in designated areas on their land.
 Eligible landholders receive payments to establish and maintain these areas as part of an agreed management plan.
-The credits generated on their land are deposited into the Biodiversity Credit Exchange (a credit register that will be available here on the department’s website) and sold at cost to buyers that are required to offset vegetation clearances in the same region.
+The credits generated on their land are deposited into the Native Vegetation Credit Register (a credit register that will be available here on the department’s website) and sold to buyers that are required to offset vegetation clearances in the same region.
 The Biodiversity Credit Exchange supports sustainable development in our growing regional economies while providing long-term protection for our state’s ecosystems.

 How does the exchange work?